 Removal of active registered student organization status

-Removal of privilege to host events with alcohol or social events (i.e. parties, get-togethers, socials, formals) for a specific amount of days
+Removal of privilege to host events with alcohol or social events (i.e. mixers, socials, formals) for a specified timeframe

 Requirement to complete an educational sanction (i.e. attend educational workshops or events)

 Monetary fine (collected by the Greek Development Council)

-Removal of privilege to participate in community or campus wide events or activities (i.e. intramural activities)
+Removal of privilege to participate in individual chapter, community or campus wide events or activities (i.e. intramural activities)

-Organizations will have the opportunity to appeal accountability measure requirements in writing to the Assistant Dean of Students/Director of the Office of Student Involvement no later than a week of receiving the requirement.
+Organizations will have the opportunity to appeal accountability measure requirements in writing to the Assistant Vice President for Campus Life no later than a week of receiving the requirement.
 In the appeal letter, the organization must include a detailed explanation of the reason(s) for the appeal.
 Should the organization believe the sanction is not appropriate, they may suggest an alternative accountability measure the organization can complete to address their lack of compliance in the appeal letter.

-The appeal will be reviewed by the Assistant Dean of Students/Director of OSI within five business days of receipt of the appeal letters.
+The appeal will be reviewed by the Assistant Vice President for Campus LIfe within five business days of receipt of the appeal letters.
 Additionally, the outcome of the appeal will be communicated in writing to all parties involved.
 The organization’s accountability measure requirement will remain unchanged and in effect during the period of the appeal.

 Expectations of Chapter Presidents